 Wesley Schultz is Professor of Psychology at CSUSM, where he teaches courses in social psychology, environmental psychology, and statistics.
-Since 2014, he has served as Dean of Graduate Studies and Research.
 He earned his bachelor's degree from the University of California, Irvine in 1990, and his Ph.D. from Claremont Graduate University in 1995.

 Professor Schultz is a social psychologist, whose research focuses on social influence and behavior change.
 Much of his research involves the application of social psychological principles or methods to understand and solve social problems.
 Recent projects include studies on environmental programs (e.g., energy conservation, water conservation, recycling, and green marketing), the behavioral dimensions of climate change, cross-cultural research on environmental attitudes, and longitudinal research on programs aimed at encouraging underrepresented students to pursue careers in science.

 At a general level, my research involves the application of social psychological theory and methods to the understanding and solution of social problems.
 At a theoretical level, I am interested in social cognitive processes, individual differences in social cognition, and social influence.
-Recent projects include laboratory experiments on implicit environmental attitudes, lab and field research on stereotypes and stereotype threat, field research on environmental programs, studies on normative social influence, and cross-cultural research on the relationship between culture, attitudes, and behavior.
+Recent projects include studies of environmental attitudes, lab and field research on stereotypes and stereotype threat, and field research on environmental programs such as recycling, water conservation, preventing marine debris, and energy conservation.

 Here is a partial list of some of the projects currently underway in the Applied Social Psychology Laboratory at CSUSM:

 Social Psychology (PSYC 332).
 Online.

 Social Psychology (PSYC 332)